 Privilege is a very sensitive issue.
 Nobody likes to be confronted with their privilege.
 We all like to think we have what we have due to our hard work and diligence.
 Attributing our achievements to a form of advantage we have been bequeathed at birth appears like someone is taking something off these achievements.
-Whenever we are confronted with our privilege, our first instincts are to deny it.
+Whenever we are confronted with our privilege, our first instinct is to deny it.
 To prove that advantage did not contribute to our achievements.
-To explain the many challenges, we have gone through.
+To explain the many challenges we have gone through.
 We get defensive.
 Like my Nigerian people will say, we feel the urge to ‘shalaye’.

 But what exactly is Privilege.

 Privilege can simply be defined as advantages that are unearned and socially conferred to a particular group of people.
 It is similar to getting VIP membership benefits in a club, only this time, you are not paying any extra membership dues.
 Privilege encompasses structural and systemic advantages that work for the benefit of the members of the social group whether they are consciously aware of it or not.
 There are different types of privilege; there’s White privilege, Wealth Privilege, Male Privilege, Light-skin Privilege, Religion Privilege, Able-bodied privilege…you name it.
 For this series, I will be focusing on just 4 of these types.

 1.The Wealth Privilege Aka ‘Omo Butty’ Privilege 😊.
 If you grew up in Nigeria, you have probably heard the word Omo Butty, most likely together with Omo Paki, lol.
 These phrases in Nigeria make up the wealth classification system.
 Wealth Privilege comprises the advantages you get from being born into a wealthy family.
 This can be in terms of the quality of education you get, the opportunities you are exposed to, financial leverage, and the readily available networks that you have by virtue of being born into a wealthy family.